Coronavirus exposes the need to structure regulation around small businesses

-Small businesses make the majority of the American economy; they employ close to 50% of the labor force and make up the majority of job growth numbers.
-But small businesses are more fragile and susceptible to economic downturns.
-Small businesses operate on razor margins; the corona virus has revealed how thin.
-Service industries like restaurants and other small businesses are already laying off workers and closing for business.
-Most of them cannot foresee themselves riding out the effects of the corona virus if it persists for much longer.
+Compared to big businesses, however, most small businesses operate on razor-thin margins.
+For this reason, they are more fragile, and thereby susceptible to economic downturns.
+This can be evidenced by the fact that restaurants and other small businesses are already laying off workers and closing for business.
+Most of them cannot foresee themselves riding out the effects of the coronavirus if it persists for much longer.

 Many small businesses are already not insulated to economic hits — only 50% last more than five years, according to the federal government’s Small Business Administration, and a steep reduction in business could prove devastating.

 Certainly, the pandemic has proven harmful for almost all businesses.
 But due to their nature, small businesses do face a lower chance of weathering it, especially considering most of them are service jobs and are labor-intensive and have thereby been significantly impacted by pandemic restrictions.